Doxuno

 CHILD SUPPORT

-James T. O'Brien shall pay Emma L. Watson the sum of 1,500.00 AUD per month as child support, calculated in accordance with the child support assessment formula under the Child Support (Assessment) Act 1989 (Cth) and the relevant administrative assessment issued by Services Australia (formerly the Child Support Agency).
+James T. O'Brien shall pay Emma L. Watson the sum of 1,500.00 AUD per month as child support, calculated in accordance with the child support assessment formula under the Child Support (Assessment) Act 1989 (Cth) and the administrative assessment issued by Services Australia.

-Child support obligations shall continue until each child: (a) turns 18 years of age; or (b) ceases to be an eligible child as defined under the Child Support (Assessment) Act 1989 (Cth); or (c) as otherwise varied by agreement or by order of a court of competent jurisdiction.
-The Parties agree to provide updated income information to Services Australia annually and to notify each other of any material change in circumstances.
+Child support obligations shall continue until each child: (a) turns 18 years of age; (b) ceases to be an eligible child as defined under the Child Support (Assessment) Act 1989 (Cth); or (c) is otherwise varied by agreement or order of a court of competent jurisdiction.
+The Parties agree to provide updated income information to Services Australia annually and to notify each other of any material change in circumstances within 28 days.
+A Binding Child Support Agreement may be lodged with Services Australia to give this provision statutory enforceability — both Parties acknowledge this Agreement does not by itself constitute a Binding Child Support Agreement unless lodged and registered.

 8.